About

 It only takes a few minutes and will help practitioners, policymakers and researchers around the world learn from your experience.
 Thank you for helping us grow this community of practice!

-Vanessa Hans joined the Basel Institute on Governance in January 2020 as Private Sector Specialist.
+Vanessa Hans is Director of the Private Sector team at the Basel Institute on Governance.
+She has held the position since July 2022, having first joined the Basel Institute in January 2020 as Private Sector Specialist.

-Vanessa holds a Bachelor of Business Administration from HEC Montreal and a Masters in Corporate Social Responsibility from the University of Nottingham.
+She holds a Bachelor of Business Administration with a minor in International Relations from HEC Montreal and a Master of Science in Corporate Social Responsibility from the Nottingham University Business School.

 Scarlet Wannenwetsch